Patient Referral Program in Federally Qualified Health Centers

 Improve Patient Referral Workflow with HealthViewX Patient Referral Management

 - EMR/EHR integration – Our System integrates directly with electronic health records (EHRs).
-This enables healthcare professionals to easily obtain prior authorizations in real time at the point of care.
+This enables healthcare professionals to easily obtain prior authorizations in real-time at the point of care.
 It also eliminates time-consuming paper forms, faxes, and phone calls.

-- Intelligent Provider Match – The system has a smart search feature that enables PCPs to filter receiving providers according to their preference.
+- Intelligent Provider Match – The system has a smart search feature that enables PCPs to filter receiving providers according to their preferences.
 The list is always up to date with the newly added specialty and imaging centers which makes it easy for the PCP.

-- Referral Analytics – Customizable dashboards and reports provide information about the number of referrals sent, referrals in various status, referrals that were missed, processed and pending.
+- Referral Analytics – Customizable dashboards and reports provide information about the number of referrals sent, referrals in various statuses, referrals that were missed, processed and pending.
 It gives a clear picture for the FQHC and helps them in making informed decisions.

 Web-Based Referrals Encourage Patients to Engage With Your FQHC

 Patients can use electronic resources within HealthViewX Patient Referral Management System to contact providers regarding questions or concerns.
 This feature